 Mistake #2: Selfie Overload

 One well-lit selfie might be okay if you have no other options, but a profile full of them is a major red flag.
 Data suggests that up to 82% of users find multiple selfies to be a sign of narcissism or low effort.
-Bathroom mirror selfies are particularly bad-they scream that you couldn't be bothered to ask a friend or set up a timer.
+Bathroom mirror selfies are particularly bad.
+They scream that you couldn't be bothered to ask a friend or set up a timer.

 It's Probably Your Photos.